 This is my vision of forward geometry after putting considerable time into the subject.

-With the arrival of dropper seatposts, we can move to a more forward optimal placement.
-The use of this design strategy is informed by and depends on the use of a dropper seatpost.
-Without that, it doesn’t work as well as it could.
+With the arrival of dropper seatposts, it all changed, we can move to a more forward saddle for optimal placement of the bars and wheel.
+The use of this design strategy is informed by and depends on the use of a dropper seatpost and it’s ability to move out of the way.
+Without that, it doesn’t work.
 As no modern offroad bike is used without a dropper seatpost, this is fine.
 Even aggressive urban applications require drop seats.
-150mm droppers should be at least standard but 185mm preferred.
+150mm droppers should be at least standard but 200+mm preferred.
 A post with 125mm of drop or less is a considerable problem.
 100mm is almost useless.
 Any bike used on dirt must be spec’d with a dropper.

 For a bike that is used in the dirt (MTB or Hybrid), we want the front wheel as far ahead of the rider, COM, as we can get (in general).
 The center of mass sits somewhere over and ahead of the bottom bracket.
 The further ahead the front wheel is from the COM, the less a sharp edge or quick bump will disrupt the COM as the front wheel goes over it.
 The angle of attack is much lower so the chances of going over the bars is also much lower.
 This means that the bike rolls over the ground instead of getting interrupted by it.
 This translates into less loss of speed and control and safety.
 The rear wheel matters little from this perspective.

 Let’s assume that the hand grips are optimally placed ahead of the pedals so that the rider is able to climb hard and isn’t running out of arm or feeling too much back pain.
 As said earlier, we want the front wheel far ahead of the COM.
 The first thing we do is slide the steerer tube up against the handlebars.
 For extreme customs, a 35mm stem will do this.
-For a more open fit, a 50mm stem will do this. but that’s not all you can do.
-For a mountain bike we can change the head a bit, 65 degrees is about as much head angle as I’ve found good before things get really bad from a suspension point of view, and that assumes a stout fork.
+For a more open fit, a 50mm stem will do this. but that’s not all you can do. (further developments change this) For a mountain bike we can change the head angle a bit, 65 degrees is about as much head angle as I’ve found good before the setup gets really bad from a suspension and wheel flop point of view, and that assumes a stout fork.
 For hybrids, 67 may be more reasonable.
-For the Concorde I ended up with about 820mm of front center.
+For the Concorde I ended up with about 820mm of front center, the 2018 Warbird has 850mm of front center.
 For riding in the most challenging trails in Marin, that’s about the limit for length (with a 29er wheel) that doesn’t get me into too much trouble in the tight stuff.
 Overly slack head angles become a real problem due to fork sliders binding when used in normal terrain and should be reserved for super high speed bikes hitting rocks hard and downhill.
 Slack is a bad thing unless it’s applied correctly.
 Personally, I’d love to have a 67 degree head angle on my bike but I’m making a compromise there to get the wheel up front more.
 This whole ‘slack’ thing people talk about is totally uninformed.
 To get around this, future designs may require a backwards stem.

 So, our hand grips are set, we place the seat.
 Most of us know what kind of cockpit works for us (how much we can stretch out) and we use that.
 Essentially, we want the arms at about 90 degrees from the torso when seated on the bike.
 Knees bend about 150 degrees at full extension.
 I’ve found that a real seat angle (since modern mountain bikes will have bent seat tubes, center of bb to center of seat rail clamp) of about 74 to 74.5 degrees is a good place to start with and steeper for more aggressive performance oriented bikes.
 Young racer types and stretch out more and hold more weight for longer.
 This steeper seat position also helps getting out of the saddle as we do a lot off-road.
 Full suspension bikes can go a little steeper than hardtails as they tend to slack out a few degrees while climbing but this will haunt the rider of flatter traverse sections.